 One of the most common and hectic errors that some Windows users face says that Your IT administrator has limited access.
-Some people panic when they see such an error pop-up especially when they are in a hurry to get things done.
+Some people panic when they see such an error, especially when hurrying to get things done.
 Users might have shifted from one version of the windows to another.
-In other words, updating to Windows 10 recently can be a cause for this error.
-You might also get this error if you were trying to activate Windows defender.
+In other words, updating to Windows 10 recently can cause this error.
+You might also get this error if trying to activate Windows Defender.
 Not only these but there are also various other reasons.
-For instance, anti-virus interference could be a possible reason if you are using any third-party anti-virus software.
-And also, there is this Group policy in which you have to enable Windows defender.

-To have further clarity on the concept, let us start from the basic meaning of Administrator.
+To further clarify the concept, let us start with the basic meaning of Administrator.
 A person or a user who can modify or make changes in a computer that will also affect other users is an Administrator.

 Your IT Administrator Has Limited Access